eclipse/lsp4jakarta/README.md

 ## Features

-The language features currently offered by Eclipse LSP4Jakarta to Jakarata EE APIs are code snippets, diagnostics, and quick-fixes.
+The language features currently offered by Eclipse LSP4Jakarta to Jakarta EE APIs are code snippets, diagnostics, and quick-fixes.

 Code snippets help you quickly generate common blocks of code.